OnionIoT/Onion-Docs/Omega2/Documentation/Doing-Stuff/The-Omega-LED.md

 echo heartbeat > /sys/class/leds/onion\:amber\:system/trigger
 ```

-> A Pipe in Linux is used to send some output to a program for further processing
+> A pipe in Linux is used to send some output to a program for further processing
 > In this case, we are using the ">" to overwrite the contents of the file located at /sys/class/leds/onion\:amber\:system/trigger
 > Another example is using ">>" to append an output to a file.